FAA probes near-miss by Air Canada flight in San Francisco

 But instead, the pilot of flight AC759 inadvertently lined up to land on a parallel taxiway where four planes were waiting to depart.

-The Air Canada plane was estimated to have flown over the planes on the taxiway by as little as 100 feet (30 meters), according to a preliminary summary published on Tuesday by the Transportation Safety Board of Canada.
+The Air Canada plane was estimated to have flown over the planes on the taxiway by as little as 30 metres, according to a preliminary summary published on Tuesday by the Transportation Safety Board of Canada.

 According to an audio recording of the incident, a United Airlines pilot is heard saying that the Air Canada plane "flew directly over us," alerting the air traffic controller that the plane was headed toward the taxiway.